ChoongwonKang/Hate_speech_detection/README.md

 - Combine the BERT [CLS] token with the sentiment scores from VADER and LIWC to create input features.

 ### 3. Model Training and Evaluation
 The labels and features are split into training and testing sets to assess the generalization capabilities of the models.
-We first evaluate linear classifiers using only the BERT [CLS] token.
+- We first evaluate linear classifiers using only the BERT [CLS] token.
-Next, we combine the input features with deep learning models such as CNN, DNN, and LSTM to measure classification performance.
-The best-performing combinations for hate speech detection are identified through these experiments.
+- Next, we combine the input features with deep learning models such as CNN, DNN, and LSTM to measure classification performance.
+- The pth folder contains the trained model weights for each dataset.
+By applying these weights directly to the test code of the corresponding deep learning models, you can immediately evaluate the model's performance.
+- The best-performing combinations for hate speech detection are identified through these experiments.